-You must choose a primary care provider (PCP) to provide and oversee your medical care representative can help you select one.
+You must choose a primary care provider (PCP) to provide and oversee your care is trained to give you basic medical care.
+If you do not have a PCP at the time you join, a plan representative can help you select one.
 If you are not able to choose a PCP, we will assign you to a contracted PCP with a convenient office location based on your home address.